Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/index.md

 If you scroll down here on the left, you see the "About the course" section with additional materials and information:

  - One of the assignments in the past mlcourse.ai sessions was to write a tutorial on almost any ML/DS-related topic.
 The result is seen on the [Tutorials](tutorials) page;
- - One of the motivating features of the the past mlcourse.ai sessions was the leaderboard.
+ - One of the motivating features of the past mlcourse.ai sessions was the leaderboard.
 Top 100 participants of each session are listed on the [Rating](rating) page;
  - The [Resources](resources) page lists other resources constituting the course, e.g. YouTube playlists or Medium/Habr.com articles written in the past;
  - Authors and some of the mlcourse.ai contributors (there were too many to list all of them) are listed on the [Contributors](contributors) page.
 Acknowledgements are there as well.